 A/N: This story takes place immediately after the Deathly Hallows Epilogue and it is compliant.
 It is also an H/Hr story - their friendship, their subtly deteriorating home lives, and the search for authenticity with each other.
 It will eventually be rated M for sex and language.
 Hope you enjoy this first taste!

 Unlike a Sister

 I love her like a sister and I reckon she feels the same way about me.
 It's always been like that.
 I thought you knew.

 - Chapter Nineteen: The Silver Doe, Harry Potter and the Deathly Hallows

 Prologue: Words for Hugo

 Harry stepped away from the platform.
-The steam was still rising from the tracks, obscuring the train in the distance.
+The steam was still rising from the tracks, obscuring the Hogwarts Express in the distance.
 With a heavy heart that surprised even himself, he turned and looked at the remainder of his family.
 With his two boys gone, his eyes fell on his small, scarlet-haired daughter clinging to his wife's hand.